pachyderm/pachyderm/doc/reference/pipeline_spec.md

 |        |        | (bar, buzz)     |
 ```

-Notice that cross inputs, do not take a name and maintain the names of the sub-inputs.
+The cross inputs above do not take a name and maintain
+the names of the sub-inputs.
-In the above example you would see files under `/pfs/inputA/...` and `/pfs/inputB/...`.
+In the example above, you would see files under `/pfs/inputA/...`
+and `/pfs/inputB/...`.

-`input.cross` is an array of inputs to cross, note that these need not be
+`input.cross` is an array of inputs to cross.
-`pfs` inputs, they can also be `union` and `cross` inputs.
-Although there's no
+The inputs do not have to be `pfs` inputs.
+They can also be
+`union` and `cross` inputs.
+Although, there is
-reason to take a cross of crosses since cross products are associative.
+ no reason to take a union of unions because union is associative.

 #### Cron Input

 Cron inputs allow you to trigger pipelines based on time.
+A Cron input is
-It's based on the
-unix utility `cron`.
-When you create a pipeline with one or more Cron Inputs
+based on the Unix utility called `cron`.
+When you create a pipeline with
-pachd will create a repo for each of them.
-When a cron input triggers,
+one or more Cron Inputs, `pachd` creates a repo for each of them.
+When
-that is when the present time satisfies its spec, pachd will commit
+a cron input triggers, that is when the present time satisfies its spec,
-a single file, named by the current [RFC
+`pachd` commits a single file, named by the current [RFC
-3339 timestamp](https://www.ietf.org/rfc/rfc3339.txt) to the repo which contains the time which
+3339 timestamp](https://www.ietf.org/rfc/rfc3339.txt) to the repo which
-satisfied the spec.
+contains the time which satisfied the spec.

 ```
 {